Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Preliminaries

+\paragraph{\bf Conventions:} Throughout the paper, the sheaves of abelian groups $M$ are with respect to the Nisnevich topology and the associated cohomology groups $\coh^*(X, M)$ are the sheaf cohomology groups with respect to the Nisnevich topology on the corresponding scheme $X$.

-\begin{definition} Let $\@X$ be a pointed space.
-For $n\geq 1$, $\piA_n(\@X)$ denotes the $n^{th}$ $\A^1$-homotopy sheaf defined as the Nisnevich sheafification of the presheaf where $U\in Sm/k$. \end{definition} \begin{remark} For a pointed space $\@X$, $\piA_1(\@X)$ is a sheaf of groups which is strongly $\A^1$-invariant and for $n\geq 2$, $\piA_n(\@X)$ is strictly $\A^1$-invariant sheaf of abelian groups.~\cite[Theorem 5.1, Theorem 4.47]{morel12} \end{remark}
+\begin{definition}(\cite[Page 110]{MV99}) Let $(\@X, x)$ be a pointed space.
+For $n\geq 1$, $\piA_n(\@X, x)$ denotes the $n^{th}$ $\A^1-$homotopy sheaf defined as the Nisnevich sheafification of the presheaf where $U\in \Sm/k$. \end{definition} \begin{remark} If the base field $k$ is perfect, for a pointed space $\@X$, $\piA_1(\@X)$ is a sheaf of groups that is strongly $\A^1-$invariant and for $n\geq 2$, $\piA_n(\@X)$ is a strictly $\A^1-$invariant sheaf of abelian groups (see~\cite[Theorem 5.1, Theorem 4.47]{Mor12}). \end{remark}